 7 Ways to Speed up Your Staff Recruiting

 The more employees you have, the more customers you can serve.
-Overbooking or scheduling appointments further out is money you’re missing out on today.
+Overbooking or appointment scheduling further out is money you’re missing out on today.
 If you have clients who are already coming to you, you need to have enough staff to serve them.
 When time is money, you need to reshape your recruiting process to help you land a great employee as soon as possible.

 1. Write a killer job description

 The more specific your job description is, the better off you’ll be.
 You’re more likely to draw in ideal candidates by posting a comprehensive job description.
 Potential employees will understand exactly what they’re signing up for, making the quality of your interviews higher.
 They will present their candidature with job-specific resumes that will make your job of shortlisting easier.
 Look at job boards to see other postings for similar positions, and make note of what they’re leaving out.
 It’s easy to outdo your competitors with your job descriptions.

 2. Advertise on your website and social media